All photos by Tom Johnson

-Like Dr Oetker, supermarket bomb hoaxes and patricide, Tinder is one of those things that only gets more popular the more lonely people there are in the world.
-Largely capitalising on the solitude of the city-dwelling twenty-somethings who form the majority of the app's users, it's reduced the human romantic experience down to perhaps its most basic level yet.
+Tinder's popularity rises with the increasing number of lonely people in the world.
+Largely capitalizing on the solitude of the city-dwelling 20-somethings who form the majority of the app's users, it has reduced the human romantic experience down to its most basic level.
 Your iPhone flashes up a picture of a stranger's face.
 Put your thumb on it and swipe left if you don't want to have sex with them; swipe right if you do.
 If you're the kind of puritanical moralist who has issues with that, then fuck you.
 When you're little more than a faceless urban speck, wedged in that sticky interim period between formal education and a living wage, techno-dogging offers a welcome distraction.

 Why was this party occurring over a year after the app's actual launch?
-I mean, even the Daily Express are probably on to Tinder by now, so why the PR push?
 Maybe the launch was going to serve as an inaugural huzzah for a sort of Tinder elite, a pool of the most right-swiped people in Britain.
 Maybe the people who run Tinder just want to renew the hype around it after a couple of months of the media talking it to death.
 Could it perhaps be an orgy?
-Obviously I had nothing better to do that evening, so I went down to take a look and to find out what Tinder's finest really thought of Jack, 24, Peckham.
+Obviously I had nothing better to do that evening, so I went down to take a look and find out what Tinder's finest really thought of Jack, 24, Peckham.

 The venue was Cirque Du Soir; a West End club that looks like it was designed to give sociopaths somewhere to drink away their hard ons after watching War Horse.
 I felt like it was really trying hard to nail that Weimar meets Vegas meets Burning Man decadence that rich people go nuts for, and it had drinks prices to match.
-You got one free vodka Red Bull on entry, then drinks rose to £9 a pint or £200,000 for a bottle of Aces.
+You got one free vodka Red Bull upon entry, then drinks rose to $15 a beer or $325,000 for a bottle of Aces.

-Thanks to a glowing report in the Sidebar of Shame and the bouncers turning away Justin Bieber once, Cirque Du Soir seems to have earned the kind of rep that transforms even the most no-nonsense Amstel drinker into a gold-card arsehole as soon as they're through the door.
-Yet weirdly this atmosphere worked as a kind of grand social leveller.
-Get beyond the velvet rope and you're pretty much on the same social plane as a sheikh's son or any public school belle who's ever noshed off Proudlock.
-It became clear that we were all together as one – universally confused by whatever the fuck is happening in the above photo.
+Thanks to a glowing report in the Sidebar of Shame and the bouncers turning away Justin Bieber once, Cirque Du Soir seems to have earned the kind of rep that transforms even the most no-nonsense Amstel drinker into a black-card asshole as soon as they're through the door.
+Yet weirdly this atmosphere worked as a kind of grand social leveler.
+Get beyond the velvet rope and you're pretty much on the same social plane as a sheikh's son.
+It became clear that we were all together as one—universally confused by whatever the fuck is happening in the above photo.

-Not even in the world of West End nightclubs, where they still play funky house and let Lizzie Cundy in for free, does a "sexy" dancing midget baby make any sense.
+Not even in the world of West End nightclubs, where they still play funky house and twirl around glow sticks, does a "sexy" dancing midget baby make any sense.

 After surveying the club, which was so sleazy its wallpaper was the same design as Robin Thicke's suit, I found out that the vague purpose of the night was to recreate Tinder IRL.
 So I thought I'd better get on with the task of pestering women who looked like they could cause some damage to my ego.
 Did the girls here think I was "hot or not"?

 Things got worse.
-As I was being swept symbolically to the left, I realised that I had become the physical embodiment of Tinder, a singleton looking for love, brushed aside by the beautiful people.
-I felt like subhuman scum, or the joke contestant on Take Me Out.
+As I was being swept symbolically to the left, I realized that I had become the physical embodiment of Tinder, a single dude looking for love, brushed aside by the beautiful people.
+I felt like subhuman scum.

-There's no more emotionally crushing knock-back than "you're not my type".
-We all know someone who can compensate for their looks with their personality, just as everybody has encountered dullards whose bone structures allow them to get by on a wink and a smile, or sometimes even just a pained grimace into the near-distance, AKA all models.
+There's no more emotionally crushing knock-back than "you're not my type."
+We all know someone who can compensate for their looks with their personality, just as everybody has encountered idiots whose bone structures allow them to get by on a wink and a smile—AKA all models.

-"You're not my type", however, suggests that everything about your very being jars with what someone looks for in the opposite sex.
-That somehow you are innately "wrong", that everything from your political ideology to the size of your nostrils is out of whack with their worldview.
-It's the romantic equivalent of a bouncer's ice-cold "not tonight lads" and tonight, these three were the ex-Balkan war criminals condemning me to a world of rejection, FOMO and loneliness.
+"You're not my type," however, suggests that everything about your very being jars with what someone looks for in the opposite sex.
+That somehow you are innately "wrong," that everything from your political ideology to the size of your nostrils is out of whack with their worldview.
+It's the romantic equivalent of a bouncer's ice-cold "not tonight fellas" and tonight, these three were the ex-Balkan war criminals condemning me to a world of rejection, FOMO, and loneliness.

-It was when I began to empathise with a dwarf in a pig mask that I realised I wasn't having a great time.
+It was when I began to empathize with a dwarf in a pig mask that I realized I wasn't having a great time.